simple-crypto/simple-website/projects.md

 **Under public evaluation**

+* <strong><em>SCALib</em></strong>, the Side-Channel Analysis Library,
+is a Python package that contains state-of-the-art tools for side-channel security evaluations.
+It focuses on providing efficient implementations of analysis methods widely used by the side-channel research community and maintaining a simple and flexible interface.
+The library is used as a first tool to assess the security of our open source implementations.
+Installation details and code are available [here](https://scalib.readthedocs.io/){:target="_blank"}.

 _A note on patents._ The SIMPLE-Crypto Association does not fill patents.
 Our developments are all based on peer-reviewed published solutions and are either free of patents